Disney vs. Universal: A Complete Comparison of Both Parks

-When it comes to planning an epic theme park vacation, perhaps you’re trying to decide between going to Disney World vs. Universal Studios.
+When it comes to planning an epic theme park vacation, perhaps you’re trying to decide between Disney vs. Universal and are wondering about their similarities and differences.

-After all, as two of the most iconic and talked about theme parks in the United States, both destinations provide for an incredible, action-packed family vacation experience!
+After all, as two of the most iconic and talked about theme parks in the United States, both destinations provide an incredible, action-packed family vacation experience (at a cost!).

 Having been to both Disney and Universal, we’ve got a handle on all of the things you need to know to decide which is the better choice for you and the type of vacation that you’re looking for.